Reporter's Notebook: Behind The Scenes Before The Super Bowl

 "Just go out there and clear holes," he says, describing his duties.
 "Clear holes, pass-protect and when your number is called, make a play, catch the ball, make somebody miss.
 Drop your shoulder and bring that physical presence to the game."

-When you see a running back electrify a crowd with a long touchdown run, it's often a fullback who made the initial block that helped send the running back on his way.
+When you see a running back electrify a crowd with a touchdown run, it's sometimes a fullback who made the block that helped send the running back on his way.
 The cheers are for the player who scored.
 That's OK with DiMarco.

 "Our success is due to the success of the guys behind us," he says.
 "So having guys like [Falcons running backs] Devonta [Freeman] and Tevin [Coleman] behind us, you know they make us look good."